apache/incubator-heron/website/content/docs/contributors/custom-scheduler.md

 title: Implementing a Custom Scheduler
 ---

-To run a Heron cluster, you'll need to set up a scheduler that is responsible for cluster management.
+To run a Heron topology, you’ll need to set up a scheduler that is responsible for topology management.
+Note: one scheduler is managing only one topology, for the purpose of better isolation.
 Heron currently supports the following schedulers out of the box:

 * [Aurora](../../operators/deployment/schedulers/aurora)
 * [Local scheduler](../../operators/deployment/schedulers/local)